Paul Rivet: Politics

 Rivet also became involved in politics, alarmed at the rise of fascism in Europe during the 1930s.
 During the 6 February 1934 crisis, he was one of the founders of the Comité de vigilance des intellectuels antifascistes, an antifascist organization created in the wake of massive riots in Paris.
 Rivet was a leader in the French Resistance to Nazi occupation.
 He narrowly escaped arrest and execution by the Nazis.
 Several of his colleagues, including Anatole Lewitsky and Boris Vilde were shot.

 Linguistic classification

 Rivet is well known for his classification of South American languages.
 He proposed 77 language families and about 1240 languages and dialects.
 Much of his work on language classification was later incorporated by John Alden Mason and his former student Čestmír Loukotka.

 Migration theory

 Rivet's theory asserts that Asia was the origin of the Indigenous people of the Americas.
 However, he also suggested that migrations to South America were made from Australia some 6,000 years before, and from Melanesia somewhat later.
 Les Origines de l'Homme Américain ("The Origins of the American Man") was published in 1943, and contains linguistic and anthropological arguments to support his thesis.

 Honors

 Rivet is commemorated in the scientific names of the South American snake Leptophis riveti and frog Pristimantis riveti.
+He was awarded the Latvian Order of the Three Stars 3rd Class on 15 November 1935.